 Cast: 20 to 40 Solo speaking & Group singing * = Solo singing

 Pilot, Air Steward, Ruthless, Trader, Maria, Lumberjacks*, Cowboys*, Road Builders*; 4 Toucans, 4 Macaws, Anaconda, *Jaguar

-Sustainability, Living things, Minibeasts, Animals, Fish, Plants, Trees, Food chains, Cycle of life, Ecology, Environment, Conservation, Habitats, Ecosystems, Rainforests, Farming, Countries, Rivers, Amazon, South America: Well-being, Caring, Citizenship, Conflict, Bullying, Healthy eating
+Curricular Content Sustainability, Living things, Minibeasts, Animals, Fish, Plants, Trees, Conservation, Habitats, Ecosystems, Rainforests, Farming, CRivers, Amazon Caring, Conflict

 The Emerald Crown was commissioned by WWF.
 It has been featured on TV and performed in venues around the world, including The Royal Albert Hall and London Barbican.

 Review: We've just staged it again for our leavers assembly.
 I think it's my favourite of all your terrific musicals!
 Matthew Jennings, Wales

 A Performing Licence is required to perform this musical to a public audience including parents.